stacksagar/kuponna_documentations/KUPONNA_AUTHENTICATION_DOCUMENTATION.md

 The authentication system uses JWT (JSON Web Tokens) for secure authentication.
 The flow consists of the following steps:

+> **Note for App/Mobile Developers:**
+> - While web clients use HTTP-only cookies for authentication, mobile and app clients should use the `Authorization: Bearer <token>` header for all authenticated requests.
+All endpoints that require authentication accept either cookies (for browsers) or bearer tokens (for apps).

 1. **Registration** (`POST /api/auth/register`)
    - Create a new user account.
 This is the first step for any new user.
 2. **Email Verification** (`POST /api/auth/verify-email`)